This article reminds Sideline Pro users that they have to comply with all applicable laws and industry guidelines when using the Broadcast feature.

 “Welcome to the Company’s marketing alerts via text about the Company’s products and services.
 Message and data rates may apply.
 Message frequency is approximately one per week.
 Reply HELP for help, CANCEL to cancel.”

-Opt-out capability is required for all messaging types, under both the TCPA and CTIA guidelines.
+Opt-out capability is required for all messaging types, under both the TCPA and CTIA (Cellular Telecommunications and Internet Association) guidelines.

 In 2015 the FCC ruled that “consumers have a right to revoke consent, using any reasonable method including orally or in writing … in any manner that clearly expresses a desire not to receive further messages.”